johannesulf/johannesulf.github.io/_pages/outreach.md

   overlay_filter: 0.2
 ---

 I believe it is vital to make research accessible to the general public.
-I gave talks about dark matter, dark energy and cosmology at local primary schools, Yale Open Labs science cafes, the New Haven Institute for Learning in Retirement, Astronomy on Tab events, the Yale Leitner Family Observatory and Stanford Splash.
+I love conveying my passion for dark matter, dark energy, cosmology, and astronomy in general to a broader audience.
+I have given talks at local primary schools, Yale Open Labs science cafes, the New Haven Institute for Learning in Retirement, Astronomy on Tab events, the Yale Leitner Family Observatory, Stanford Splash, and KIPAC public lectures, among others.

 # Memberships